JSEE. Computational Documents for the Web

 • name (string) — Name of the executed object.
 Default value is taken from url or code

-• type (string, default - function) - What kind of script is loaded.
-Influences how the code is initializated.
+• type (string, default — function) — What kind of script is loaded.
+Influences how the code is initialized.
 Possible values:

 • function